Postgraduate Opportunities at the Ironbridge Institute

 For further information on any of the above programmes, visit the Ironbridge Institute website at http://www.birmingham.ac.uk/schools/iaa/departments/ironbridge/index.aspx or contact the Programme Administrator, Janice Fletcher on firstname.lastname@example.org.

-Application packs can be obtained from the address below, or you can apply online via the website.
-The closing date for receipt of applications in NO LATER THAN 31st JULY for a start in the following Autumn.
+Application packs can be obtained from the address below, or electronic applications can be made via the Internet site.
+The closing date for recept of applications in NO LATER THAN 31st JULY for a start in the following Autumn.

 The Ironbridge Institute